parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.Perm.DelK   0.2

-This key sets limits on the number of simulated points in the search neighborhood to be used in the Parallel Gaussian Simulator for the named geometry, *geometry_name*.
-Example Useage:
+*integer* **Geom.\ *geometry_name*.Perm.MaxNPts** no default This key sets limits on the number of simulated points in the search neighborhood to be used in the Parallel Gaussian Simulator for the named geometry, *geometry_name*.

 .. container:: list